luizhammeli/CleanApp/README.md

 # CleanApp
-CleanApp its a simple study project using Clean Architecture concepts.
-Currently the project constains just two feature Login and Signup.
+CleanApp its a very simple study project using Clean Architecture concepts.
+Currently the project contains just two feature Login and Signup.

 Project structure

 In order to make easy reason about it the project was organised into six modules:

-**Structure(Modules):**
+**Structure (Modules):**

 - Domain
 - Data